-Arnab Ganguly, A. Venkattraman, and Alina A. Alexeenko

-School of Aeronautics and Astronautics, Purdue University, West Lafayette, 47907 USA
+Arnab Ganguly, A. Venkattraman, and Alina A. Alexeenko School of Aeronautics and Astronautics, Purdue University, West Lafayette, IN 47907 USA

 Abstract.
 Freeze-drying is a low-pressure, low-temperature condensation pumping process widely used in the manufacture of pharmaceuticals for removal of solvents by sublimation.
-Key performance characteristics of a freeze-dryer condenser are largely dependent on the vapor and ice dynamics in the low-pressure environment.
+Key performance characteristics of a freezedryer condenser are largely dependent on the vapor and ice dynamics in the low-pressure environment.
 The main objective of this work is to develop a modeling and computational framework for analysis of vapor and ice dynamics in such freeze-dryer condensers.
 The direct Simulation Monte Carlo (DSMC) technique is applied to model the relevant physical processes that accompany the vapor flow in the condenser chamber.
-Low-temperature water vapor molecular model is applied in the DSMCsolver SMILE to simulate the flowfield structure.
+Low-temperature water vapor molecular model is applied in the DSMC solver SMILE to simulate the flowfield structure.
 The developing ice front is tracked based on the mass flux computed at the nodes of the DSMC surface mesh.
 Verification of ice accretion simulations has been done by comparison with analytical free-molecular solutions.
 Simulations of ice buildup on the coils of a laboratory-scale dryer have been compared with experiments.
-The comparison shows that unsteady simulations are necessary to reproduce experimentally observed icing structures.
 The DSMC simulations demonstrate that by tailoring the condenser topology to the flow-field structure of the water vapor jet expanding into a low-pressure reservoir, it is possible to significantly increase water vapor removal rates and improve the overall efficiency of freeze-drying process.

-Keywords: DSMC, ice accretion, water vapor flows, freeze-drying
+Keywords: DSMC, ice accretion, water vapor flows, freeze-drying PACS: 51.10.+y

-PACS: 51.10.+y